CURRICULUM VITAE

 Current Appointments

-2018 to present Professor of Sociology, Durham
+2018 to present Professor of Health Sociology, Durham University, UK

-2005 to present Adjunct Professor of Psychiatry,
+2005 to present Adjunct Professor of Psychiatry, Northeast Ohio Medical University, US

 Previous